FAQ

 Arriow FAQ

-If you have to surrender your driving licence, it will be deposited with the competent authority in your canton of residence.A few days before the period of licence withdrawal expires, you will be sent your driving licence by A Mail.
-However, you will not be allowed to drive again until the last day of the withdrawal has expired.
+If you have to surrender your driver's license, it will be deposited with the competent authority in your canton of residence.
+A few days before the withdrawal period expires, your driving license will be sent to you by A Mail.

-> The police will take your driver's licence.
-If you are stopped by the police, the police officer can take your driving licence.
-Reasons for this are, for example, drunkenness, other driving incapacity or a gross violation of the traffic regulations.
-The period of withdrawal begins when you hand over your licence to the police.
-From this point on, you are no longer allowed to drive a vehicle.
+> The police take your driver's license.
+If you are stopped by the police, the police officer can take your driver's license.
+Reasons for this are, for example, drunkenness, other driving incapacity or a gross violation of traffic regulations.
+The withdrawal period begins when you hand over your license to the police.

-As soon as the competent authorities are in possession of the police files, they examine the facts and decide on the further procedure.
-You will be informed in writing as soon as all documents have been received.
+As soon as the competent authorities are in possession of the police files, they will examine the facts of the case and decide

 > You deposit your driving licence with the competent road traffic office.
 If your licence has not been withdrawn during a police check, you will receive an order from the competent authority with the decision to withdraw your licence.
 In the order you will find the deadline by which you can hand in your driving licence to the competent authority.
 The time limit is usually three months; you can hand over your licence at any time during this period.